f5devcentral/terraform-xc-aws-ce/examples/single_node_single_nic_existing_vpc_and_subnet_3rd_party_nat_gw/README.md

 # Usage

-- To deploy this example, an AWS VPC and SLO subnet are required in advance and in particular their IDs and 3rd party gateway should do SNAT and allow https IPSec ann or SSL traffic
+- To deploy this example AWS VPC and SLO subnet are required in advance and in particular their IDs
-- Additionally, aws key pair id, list of aws security group id(s) for SLO interface needs to be available
+- Additionally, aws key pair id, list of aws security group id(s) for SLO interface and IAM profile needs to be available
+- The 3rd party gateway should do SNAT and allow https IPSec ann or SSL traffic
 - If needed extend existing IAM policy actions with e.g. "ec2:DescribeKeyPairs" [IAM Policy Example](https://docs.cloud.f5.com/docs/reference/cloud-cred-ref/aws-vpc-cred-ref)
 - Export AWS_ACCESS_KEY with: `export AWS_ACCESS_KEY_ID="aws access key id"`